unlikelyso/unlikelyso/src/blog/the-failed-million-dollar-mvp.md

 the certainty and security might be short-lived if that is not true.
 <br/><br/>

-In the success scenario, at some point, the top-down product development process may hinder scalability and innovation because executives become the bottleneck for decision-making.
+In the best-case scenario, the solution dictated by leadership finds product-market fit.
+The company grows and is successful for awhile.
+At some point, continuing with this top-down process may hinder scalability and innovation because executives become the bottleneck for decision-making.
 The business becomes vulnerable to stagnation and competitive threats.
 User growth and revenue can flatten or decline (e.g. <a href="https://www.nytimes.com/2023/06/15/business/instant-brands-bankruptcy.html">Instant Pot</a>),